molily/molily.de/_posts/2017-12-21-robust-javascript.md

 These guards are only the first step.
 They check whether the API objects exist and have a certain type.
 They do not check whether the browser has full and correct support of the API.
 They do not check whether the APIs can be used in the current context.

-For example, [security and privacy preferences](#security-errors) may limit the usage of APIs like `localStorage` or `fetch`.
+For example, [security and privacy preferences](#security-errors) may limit the usage of APIs like `fetch`.
 Each API defines its own way how to deal with failure, like [throwing an exception](#handling-exceptions-with-trycatch) or returning a value denoting an error.

 ### Type errors